College Football Countdown

-College Football Countdown is a college football television show that typically airs at 3:00 PM on Saturday afternoons during football season on ABC.
-The programs precede game action on the network and have been doing so ever since 1981.
+College Football Countdown is a college football television show that typically airs at 3:00 p.m.
+ET on Saturday afternoons during football season on ABC.
+The programs precede game action on the network and have been doing so ever since September 1, 1981.
 College Football Countdown is a presentation of the American Broadcasting Company's (ABC) regular season American college football television package.